RaviNags/happn-technical-test/README.md

 ### Issue

-I don't know how to call my service with spring boot in CLI without starting an application server.
+I worked with Spring boot because it's the framework that you use at Happn.
+However I don't know how to call my service with spring boot in CLI without starting an application server.
+An other solution would be to do a classic java project and include jersay for the rest part and google guice for dependancy injection.